orb-lang/espalier/doc/md/node.md

   There are invariant fields a Node is also expected to have, they are:

   - first    :  Index into ``str`` which begins the span.
   - last     :  Index into ``str`` which ends the span.
-  - str   :  The string of which the Node spans part or the whole.
+  - str      :  The string of which the Node spans part or the whole, or a Phrase of same.
+  - isPhrase :  Equals ``Phrase`` iff str is a Phrase.
+  - parent   :  A Node, which may be a self-reference for a root node.
+  - isNode   :  This equals to ``Node``.

 ### Other fields